-- obtain a significant benefit or advantage for himself or another; - knowingly engages in a conduct that is a violation of a duty owed as a professional with the intent to obtain a benefit for the respondent or another; - intentionally or knowingly violates the terms of a prior disciplinary order; or - has been suspended for the same or similar misconduct, and intentionally or knowingly engages in further similar acts of misconduct.
+- or the sale, distribution or importation of controlled substances; or the intentional killing of another; or an attempt or conspiracy or solicitation of another to commit any of these offenses; - knowingly engages in any other conduct involving the failure to maintain personal integrity; - while acting in an official or governmental position, knowingly misuses the position with the intent to obtain a significant benefit or advantage for himself or another; - knowingly engages in a conduct that is a violation of a duty owed as a professional with the intent to obtain a benefit for the respondent or another; - intentionally or knowingly violates the terms of a prior disciplinary order; or - has been suspended for the same or similar misconduct, and intentionally or knowingly engages in further similar acts of misconduct.

-During the 2019-2020 bar year, CDC obtained 21 disbarments.
+During the 2020-2021 bar year, CDC obtained 18 disbarments.